Reycecar/WiFiPasswordExtractor/README.md

 # WiFiPasswordExtractor
+## This Program ONLY Works on Windows and Linux machines.
-Program that extracts Wifi Passwords stored on your machine.
+### Program that extracts Wifi Passwords stored on your machine.